kube-nfv/query-filter/README.md

     ]
 ```

+**More examples can be found in tests**

 ### Implementation Notes

 The library uses antlr4 generated code to parse the query filter string.
 Antlr4 grammars can be found [here](./antlr/grammar/Filter.g4).

-For the code generation it used docker image under a ghcr.io/kube-nfv/antlr:v4.13.2
+For the code generation it used docker image under a `ghcr.io/kube-nfv/antlr:v4.13.2`